 And she did.
 She fought them all.
 She was still the slayer.
 He had worried about that a bit.
 But even disoriented and traumatized she was the most magnificent charge he'd ever had.

 And he'd had a lot of them.
 All of them in fact.
 All the slayers since the first.
 Until the day Buffy had died for the first time.
-He had waited for her, prepared to escort her soul back to the land of the dead.
+He'd waited for her, prepared to escort her soul back to the land of the dead.
 All the time feeling the call from the new Slayer, Kendra.
 But then Xander had revived Buffy, and her soul had sped back to her body.
 Diaz had felt the momentary confusion among his peers.
 Finally Gloria had been dispatched to take over as the other slayer's guardian, allowing Kendra's original angel to find himself a new, less momentous, charge.
 Gloria had moved on to Faith when Kendra died.
 Diaz had honestly not known if Buffy's second death would call another slayer or not.
 But it hadn't.
-He had been off the hook until, he had assumed, Faith died and he was called again.
+He had been off the hook until, he'd assumed, Faith died and he and Gloria figured out who'd watch the slayers from then on.

 He followed Buffy as she ran from her friends.
 Tried to keep her off the tower but couldn't reach her.

 "Sandor, where's Dawn?"
 The slayer's sister was more sensitive to her guardian.
-She had been part of their world for too long not to know the sound of their voices, even if she no longer recognized them consciously.
+She'd been part of their world for too long not to know the sound of their voices, even if she no longer recognized them consciously.

 "She's coming," Dawn's guardian answered.